mo-azfar/Znuny-Discord-Notification/README.md

 		- This is only for Notification Owner Update.
 		- For others kind of notification, kindly create another Invoker.
 You may refer existing invoker (Owner Update) and existing HTTP::REST Configuration.
 		- For the sake of simplicity, we will use perl script to open a channel ID with Discord instead using webservice.
-		- OTRS / Znuny webservices will use this opened Channel ID to send the DM Notification to the users via webservice.
+		- OTRS / Znuny will use this opened Channel ID to send the DM Notification to the users via webservice.

 ***
 1. Create a Discord App and configure a bot.